Last Updated on January 1, 2023

 - If your baby’s bottles aren’t dishwasher safe, you are suggested to wash them by hand in a container, not in the kitchen sink, with a bottle brush which isn’t supposed to be used for other cleaning purposes.

 - Prepare a large pot filled with soap water and submerge all separated parts of the bottle.
 Make sure there are no air bubbles at the bottom.

 - Leave it for 3-5 minutes and start to clean them with the brush.

 - Clean thoroughly bottle parts like nipple holes and collars.
-The teats tend to have some residue which is hard to be seen sometimes.
-It’s better to do this by hand rather than by the dishwasher and with hot water rather than cold water
+The teats tend to have some residue that is hard to see sometimes.
+It’s better to do this by hand rather than by the dishwasher and with hot water rather than cold water.

 - Rinse the bottles and teats with tap water